5 Ways To Stop Sabotaging Relationships

 This might seem like a simple thing to you, or it might seem like a really big deal.
 Either way, if you know that you're struggling with doing things that are sabotaging your relationship and you don't want your relationship to end, you need to talk with your partner about it.

-If you have low self-esteem, you could be sabotaging your relationship because you don't think that you deserve someone as good as what you have.
+If you have low self-esteem, you could be sabotaging your relationship because you don't think that you deserve someone as good as your partner.
 This is not true.
-But, as long as you continue to believe that, you're going to operate in that belief.
+But as long as you continue to believe that you're going to operate with that belief.

 You've probably heard it said that to love others, you need to know how to love yourself.
 This is where that comes into play.
 If you don't think that you have value and worth as a person, you're not going to expect someone else to think that you do either.
 So, even if they think very highly of you, you're not going to accept that from them.